-The United States does not require separation of Chair and CEO roles but some countries do require it.
+The United States does not require separation of Chair and CEO roles.
+Some countries require it.

-The counter argument is that separation of Chair and CEO roles dilutes accountability.
+The U.S. argument is that separation of Chair and CEO roles dilutes accountability.
 You want to have unity of command in the person of the CEO who also is the Chair.

 The Conference Board's Matteo Tonello (2011) reports that in the United States, the unity of command framework has the upper hand.
-He also notes the lack of clear cut empirical evidence in support of separation of Chair and CEO roles.
+He also notes the lack of empirical evidence in support of separation of Chair and CEO roles.